neofright/rockbox-music-sync/README.md

 I used this script for a long time on my mSATA iPod 6g as part of my daily commute before finally switching to Plex (and Covid removing the commute!) on my phone to stream my music library.

-It works by using `rsync` to transfer a directory of mp3s and to use `ffmpeg` to transcode FLAC files to LAME mp3 'proxies' to maximise available disk space.
+It works by using `rsync` to transfer a directory of mp3s and to use `ffmpeg` with `parallel` to transcode FLAC files to LAME mp3 'proxies' to maximise available disk space.

-To consider using this you will need to have `parallel` and `ffmpeg` installed on your system.

 You will need to provide the binary of [scramble](https://github.com/Rockbox/rockbox/blob/master/tools/scramble.c) if you have more than 10000 tracks and wish to easily increase the maximum playlist size.
 (Take note of functions `update_rockbox` and `hex_edit_boot`.)